amm-ethan/CodingTest/README.md

 - MSSQL Server

 # Design Pattern
-This application use Code-First Apporach and EF core 6.
+- Code-First Apporach and EF core 6.
+- Onion Architecture + Repository Pattern

+# Remark
 No database query is required and the database will be created automatically on startup.
-Onion Architecture + Repository Pattern is used for better dependency flows, better testing and clean and readable folder structure.

 # Todo before running
-Tester need to change SqlConnection in appsettings.json.
+- Tester need to change SqlConnection in appsettings.json.
-ASPNETCORE_ENVIRONMENT to "Production" in Properties/launchSettings.json.
+- ASPNETCORE_ENVIRONMENT to "Production" in Properties/launchSettings.json.
 (Optional.
-This will disable Swagger UI) Both files are under API Project.
+This will disable Swagger UI)
+  - Both files are under API Project.

 # Controller End Point.
 - POST  api/transactions/import